orblivion/hockeypuck-sandstorm/README.md

 We get the same thing.
 Without an auth header, we don't have a way to get past Sandstorm's defenses to even contact our Hockeypuck grain.

-## Possible Solution
+## Possible Solutions

+**/.sandstorm-token/<token>/some/path** - [I missed this](https://docs.sandstorm.io/en/latest/developing/http-apis/).
+The workaround for websockets has the option of putting the token into the path.
+Would this concession work for https as well?
+Would be nice.
+Also, the `/some/path` portion gets passed to my grain, which I actually need as well.
+I'm not sure if the normal http api export gives us that either.

+**Curl + GPG** - This would be ugly, but maybe there's some sort of command that we could give users that chains curl and gpg to recreate recv-keys and send-key.
+Something like `curl https://username:password@whatever.yourserver.sandcats.io | gpg --import` and `gpg --export yourkey | curl -X POST -d @- https://username:password@whatever.yourserver.sandcats.io`.
+But at that point I could just as well invent my own protocol on the server end as well, and it doesn't need to be a normal keyserver.

-If there were some sort of one-line proxy that a user could run, which only required common, trusted software, that could add the http auth headers to the gpg request, maybe we could make it work.
+**Proxy** - If there were some sort of one-line proxy that a user could run, which only required common, trusted software, that could add the http auth headers to the gpg request, maybe we could make it work.
 Anything more than that, it would just bad UX.

-Another thought - what about trying [Sequoia](https://sequoia-pgp.org/)?
-It's even in the debian repository.
+**SequoiaPGP**: Another thought - what about trying [Sequoia](https://sequoia-pgp.org/) to see if it passes on auth headers?
 The problem (to me) is, it hasn't passed a [security audit](https://sequoia-pgp.org/status/) due to lack of funding.
+But for some reason 1) It's in the Debian repository and 2) It's been adopted by [SecureDrop](https://securedrop.org/news/migrating-securedrops-pgp-backend-from-gnupg-to-sequoia/).
+So maybe it's okay?

 # License